About our Dual Credit Program

-Through the Diné College Dual Credit Program, high school students can get a jump start on college by earning college credits while still attending high school.
-Courses offered through Diné College, range from Navajo Language and Culture to College Mathematics.
+High school students can get an early start by earning college credits through our Dual Credit Program while still attending high school.
+Courses offered through Diné College vary from Navajo Language to Mathematics to Freshman English.

-- Access to College Resources: Dual credit students are official college students with access to the full range of services offered by Diné College.
-These include use of DC Student Success, academic support, the Pinto Library resources, gym facilities, computer labs, and all Diné College Campuses and Centers.
+- Access to College Resources: Students are official college students with full access to services offered by Diné College.
+Resources include use of Student Success Programs, Academic Support, Library Resources, Gym Facilities, and Computer Labs at all campuses and centers.

 - Transferability: Dual credit courses are fully transferable to New Mexico and Arizona colleges and universities and generally transferable to other colleges and universities throughout the United States.
-All classes must align with Diné College curriculum; therefore, all these courses articulate with New Mexico and Arizona colleges and universities.
+Since classes align with Diné College curricula, therefore courses articulate with New Mexico and Arizona colleges and universities.

-- Convenience: Courses are taught at the high school campuses or at Diné College campuses depending on the individual high school arrangements.
+- Convenient: Courses are taught at the high school campuses or at Diné College campuses depending on the individual high school arrangements.

-- Closeness to Home: Students learn what college professors expect while still in familiar surroundings.
+- Close to Home: Students learn what college professors expect while still in familiar surroundings.

-- Low Cost: Taking dual credit courses costs are basically free or substantially less than taking courses at many colleges and universities.
+- Affordable: Course costs are basically free or substantially less than taking courses at many colleges and universities.

-- Student Success: Successful completion of college-level courses helps you to be successful in making the transition to a college campus later.
-You will have acquired the confidence to succeed academically and personally in college.
+- Student Success: Successful completion of college level courses helps the student in making a transition to a college campus later.
+The student will have acquired the confidence to succeed academically and personally in college.

 DC Extension: 7201